High order symplectic partitioned Lie group methods: From a Lie group method to a variational integrator on the cotangent bundle

 The functions $Y$ and $X_i$ will typically arise from Lie group integrators, as we will see later on.
-Let $\Lambda$ be a Lagrange multiplier corresponding to the constraint containing $Y$, and let $\lambda_i$ be Lagrange multiplier corresponding to the equation containing $X_i$ for $i=1,\dots,s$.
-To obtain a variational integrator, we must extremize
+The formulation of the discrete Lagrangian is that of a constrained optimization problem.
+As done in \cite[Section~VI.6.3]{hairer06}, we solve this by introducing Lagrange multipliers.
+Let $\Lambda$ be the Lagrange multiplier corresponding to the constraint containing $Y$, and let $\lambda_i$ be the Lagrange multiplier corresponding to the equation containing $X_i$ for $i=1,\dots,s$.
+To obtain a variational integrator, we extremize

 while keeping $q_0$ and $q_1$ fixed.
 Varying this with respect to $\Lambda$, $\lambda_i$, $\xi_i$ and $Q_i$, we obtain the set of equations

 for all $i = 1, \dotsc, s$.